hertie-data-science-lab/azure-for-students/readme.md

 * For Size, select See all sizes -> go to the search bar (Search by VM size) and search for NC6 (the VMs with GPU provision) -> Choose NC6_Promo.

 * For Authentication type, choose SSH public key, choose an unique username, then Review + Create.
-You will prompted to download an SSH key to your local machine (a file with .pem extension).
+You will be prompted to download an SSH key to your local machine (a file with .pem extension).
 Keep it in a safe folder as it will be the key to access your remote virtual machine.

 ### Step 3: Access your Virtual Machine from your local machine